PyChina/weekly/content/Issue/issue-379.md

     + REAL PYTHON
     + video

-In this course on Python dictionaries, you’ll cover the basic characteristics of dictionaries and learn how to access and manage dictionary data.
-Once you’ve finished this course, you’ll have a good sense of when a dictionary is the appropriate data type to use and know how to use it.
+In this course on Python dictionaries, you'll cover the basic characteristics of dictionaries and learn how to access and manage dictionary data.
+Once you've finished this course, you'll have a good sense of when a dictionary is the appropriate data type to use and know how to use it.

 - [Python 3.8.0b3 可用于测试](https://pycoders.com/link/2137/web)
     + PYTHON.ORG